 Training - Basic Potty Training

-consistent with and training routine and especially with potty training.
-It is though consistent training and repetitive exercises for several weeks that you puppy will become familiar with his/her routine.
+consistent with and training routines and especially with potty training.
+It is through consistent training and repetitive exercises for several weeks that your puppy will become familiar with the routine.
 It may take up to 6 months before your puppy can be 100 percent housebroken, so don't get discouraged to quickly.